Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 *   edit `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `servers=<Ralf IP address:11211>,<Ralf IP address:11211>,...` ensuring the order of the IP addresses is identical on each node
-*   force Ralf to reload its configuration with `sudo service sprout reload`.
+*   force Ralf to reload its configuration with `sudo service ralf reload`.

 Ralf also makes use of the Chronos timer service cluster.
 To ensure that the Ralfs are correctly clustered.